Vietnam.vn - Nền tảng quảng bá Việt Nam

 Net mending job attracts a lot of local labor in La Gi.

-After offshore fishing trips, when returning, the nets of all boats are often torn, more or less.
+After offshore fishing trips, when returning, all boats usually have torn nets, more or less.
 Because while fishing, the nets can get stuck on rocks, corals or hit by waves...
-Therefore, in order to be ready for the next fishing trips, within a few short days, they hire people to mend the nets.
+Therefore, in order to be ready for the next fishing trips, within a few short days, they hire people to patch the nets.

 Making a living by mending nets, Ms. Phan Thi Tuyet Loan in Ward 7, Phuoc Loc, La Gi town shared: “My husband is seriously ill, sometimes he can go to sea, sometimes he can’t, so I have to take care of and shoulder all the work in the family.
 The neighbors are all sympathetic, when their nets are torn, they call me to mend them, from there I have the opportunity to earn extra income to support my children's education.”

 For generations, the image of groups of workers sitting and meticulously mending nets has become a unique feature of coastal residents.
-And this work has been creating jobs and stable income for hundreds of workers in the La Gi area.
+And this work has created jobs and stable income for hundreds of workers in the La Gi area.

 Source